Israeli forces kill two knife-wielding Palestinians - police

 Stone-throwing Palestinian protesters faced off with Israeli riot police in East Jerusalem later on Saturday and one policeman was lightly injured, Samri said.
 Separately, two policemen and a policewoman were injured when a car rammed into them, Samir said, adding that the incident appeared to have been deliberate.
 Police located the car but the driver escaped.

-The official Palestinian news agency WAFA quoted President Mahmoud Abbas's office saying Abu Ghannam's killing emphasized "the ugliness of the occupation and its crimes against the defenseless Palestinian people under baseless and incorrect pretexts".
+The official Palestinian news agency WAFA quoted President Mahmoud Abbas's office saying Abu Ghannam's killing emphasised "the ugliness of the occupation and its crimes against the defenceless Palestinian people under baseless and incorrect pretexts".

 The Palestinians seek statehood in East Jerusalem, the West Bank and Gaza Strip.
 But their peace talks with Israel have been stalled since last April.